joshuamkite/csharp-api-angular-frontend/api/README.md

 4. **Additional API Methods:**
    - GET - Get a Loan by LoanID
    - GET - Get all loans
+5. **Tests**
+   - The solution includes a comprehensive test suite using xUnit.

 ## Technical Implementation Details